DavidOberholzer/SwaggerReactAdminGenerator/README.md

 `/pets/{pet_id} DELETE`: This path method will signify if the model can be deleted and the delete action will then be included on the show and edit views.

+### Exlcude a path

+Some paths maybe operational and perform specific actions that are not simple CRUD.
+For these to be safe add the flag on the `operationId` level.

+`x-admin-exlude: true`

 ### Definition Configuration

 A simple definition can be given as follows: